 Figure 3: Individual triglyceride, glucose and insulin responses varied widely between 1,102 healthy individuals in the PREDICT 1 study

 Our gut microbiome plays an important role in our metabolic health21,22 - We have found strong links between the microbes in our gut and our individual metabolic responses to food.
 We have also revealed links between specific foods and dietary patterns, and individuals’ microbes in their gut at an unprecedented resolution21.
-Further, our research shows that a diverse diet rich in minimally processed, high-fiber, plant-based foods supports the growth of healthy ‘good’ gut microbes.
-On the other hand, a diet low in diversity and high in highly processed foods is associated with microbes linked to poor metabolic responses and long-term health.
+Further, our research shows that diet rich in minimally processed, high-fibre, plant-based foods is linked with “good” gut microbes linked to healthy metabolic responses.
+On the other hand, a diet high in highly processed foods is associated with “bad” microbes.
 An exciting and novel finding is that genetics only plays a minor role in shaping our microbiome — even identical twins share only 34% of the same gut microbes (compared with 30% in unrelated individuals) (unpublished data).
 Thus the gut microbiome is an important and modifiable target for personalized nutrition.

-‘Dietary inflammation’ has a large impact on our health23 - We use this term to capture the complex chain of unhealthy effects that can be caused by what we eat.
-Our research shows that the huge variability in lipemic and glycemic responses is also associated with large variability between individuals in other dietary inflammatory measures, including insulin, immune cell parameters and atherogenic lipoproteins.
-Dietary inflammation is also associated with the types of microbes in our gut; with good gut microbes (a measure of good gut health) associated with a favorable response to foods lower dietary inflammation after meals) and lower levels of body fat, especially visceral fat22.
+‘The metabolic cascade’ can have a large impact on our health 23 - this is the complex chain of effects that can be caused by what we eat.
+Our research shows that the huge variability in lipemic and glycemic responses is also associated with large variability between individuals in other measures, including insulin, immune cell parameters and atherogenic lipoproteins.
+Our “good” gut microbes are associated with a favourable metabolic response to foods, as well as lower levels of belly fat.22.